SilvanaJ90/holbertonschool-validation/module3_task3/DEPLOY.md

 # Create a  DEPLOY.md

-Create a GitHub Release using the “softprops/gh-release” GitHub Action named 1.0.0 and pointing to the tag 1.0.0
+Create a GitHub Release using the “softprops/gh-release” GitHub Action named 1.0.0